 2] Use Securable software

-It’s a free tool which can query the system processor and find out three major things. ^4-bit support, hardware support to prevent malicious code and virtualization.
+Securable is a free tool that can query the system processor and find out three significant things.
+64-bit support, hardware support to prevent malicious code, and virtualization.
 It is a standalone executable file.
 All you need to do is run it.

 3] Check if you have Intel VT-X